pantheon-systems/documentation/source/_docs/cms-api.md

 With the rise of Decoupled (**headless**) CMS architecture, the traditionally “monolithic” CMSs  Drupal and WordPress are have now changed.
 Content as a Service (**CaaS**) means to have an application that manages your content into feeds or services that other applications or properties can consume.
 It is now easier to implement separate frontend components or frameworks that communicates with the CMS via an API.

-A Common feature is that the CMS application exposes a REST API, which allows reading or submitting data over the web.
+The common feature of a CMS application is to expose a REST API, which allows reading or submitting data over the web.
 The most common data format used is [JSON](http://www.json.org/), which is supported out-of-the-box for Drupal and WordPress.
 These together form your "Web Services".

 To know more of the different use-cases possible, check our [Decoupled CMS page](/decoupled-cms)